-- (A) Permanent partial disability benefits paid as compensation for a non-scheduled injury or illness which occurred on or after July 1, 1991, shall be paid at the temporary total disability rate, but not less than one hundred fifty dollars per week and not more than fifty percent of the state average weekly wage at the time of the injury. - (B) Scheduled impairment benefits shall be paid at the calculated rate pursuant to § 8-42-107 (6) C.R.S. - (1) For injuries resulting in a scheduled impairment, the permanent partial disability amount must be determined utilizing the scheduled rating calculation if it is higher than the nonscheduled rating calculation. - (C) Where scheduled and non-scheduled injuries occurred resulting in impairment, the scheduled and non-scheduled impairment benefits shall be paid concurrently.
+- (A) Permanent partial disability benefits paid as compensation for a non-scheduled injury or illness which occurred on or after July 1, 1991, shall be paid at the temporary total disability rate, but not less than one hundred fifty dollars per week and not more than fifty percent of the state average weekly wage at the time of the injury. - (B) Scheduled impairment benefits shall be paid at the calculated rate pursuant to § 8-42-107 (6) C.R.S. - (C) Where scheduled and non-scheduled injuries occurred resulting in impairment, the impairment benefits and the scheduled impairment benefit shall be paid concurrently.